knpuniversity/symfony-bundle/knpu/integration-test.md

 app ever.

 To do this, we just need a Kernel class.
-And instead of creating a new *file* with a new class, we can instead hide the class right inside *this* file, because it's only needed here.
+And instead of creating a new *file* with a new class, we can hide the class right inside *this* file, because it's only needed here.

 Add `class KnpULoremIpsumTestingKernel extends Kernel` from... wait... why is this